Skip to main content

 In addition, home price prediction projects are essential for financial planning and risk evaluation for insurers and mortgage lenders.
 Governments and decision-makers also utilize this data to assess housing market trends and create efficient housing regulations.
 All things considered, a precise home price forecast project report provides stakeholders with useful information, promoting a more open and effective real estate market.

-Importing Libraries and Dataset
+Importing Libraries and Datasets

 Python machine learning for house price prediction entails estimating house prices based on a variety of factors.
 First, we load the necessary libraries, including Matplotlib, NumPy, Pandas, and Scikit-learn.
 The property price dataset, which includes details like location, square footage, number of bedrooms, and bathrooms, is then loaded.